marcellino-ornelas/create-components-react/README.md

 `react-component create App` will create an App component folder in your current working directory

-    App
+    App/
     |--- App.js
     |
     |--- App.css
     |
     |--- index.js

-or
+If you would like a component to be a child of another component put a path to the folder of the parent component first followed by the child component after. `react-component create <ParentFolder>/<ChildComponent>` will create a child component in the parent folder.

-`react-component create Nav/NavItem` will create a NavItem component folder in Nav folder.
+`react-component create Nav/NavItem` will create a NavItem component inside the nav folder.

-    Nav
+    Nav/
-    | -- NavItem
+    | -- NavItem/
         |
         |--- NavItem.js
         |